-Spain became an extra-regional CABEI member in 2005.
-At the close of 2020, it has a subscribed capital of USD280.00 million with capital payments of USD60.00 million and a shareholding of 4.23%.
+The Iberian country joined as a non-regional member of CABEI in 2005.
+At the end of 2023, it has a subscribed capital of US$280 million, with capital payments of US$70 million, occupying a shareholding of 4.19%.

-The partnership between CABEI and Spain provides financial support to the Central American region through the signing of various financial cooperation contracts for an amount of USD546.7 million.
-Of these funds, USD408.4 million have been channeled through agreements signed with the Instituto de Crédito Oficial (ICO, Official Credit Institute) and the remaining USD138.3 million is provided by the Spain-Honduras Debt Conversion Agreement, held with the Ministry of Economy and Business.
-During 2020, a financing agreement was signed with ICO for an amount of up to EUR 100.0 million (USD112.5 million) to finance investment and/or liquidity and export/import operations of Spanish companies in CABEI member countries.
-The loan was signed on June 25, 2020 through a document sharing procedure.
-Likewise during 2020, a total of USD134.9 million was raised from ICO through the valid agreements between both institutions.
+The link between CABEI and Spain facilitates financial support to the Central American region, through the subscription of several financial cooperation contracts for an amount of US$702.7 million.
+Of these funds, US$564.4 million have been channeled through agreements subscribed with the Official Credit Institute (ICO).
+The remaining US$138.3 million come from the Spain-Honduras Debt Conversion Agreement, with the Ministry of Economy and Enterprise.
+During 2023, a financing agreement was signed with the ICO for an amount of up to US$150 million, intended to finance investment and/or liquidity and export/import operations of Spanish companies in CABEI member countries.
+Also in 2023, a total of US$115.3 million was raised from the ICO, across all current agreements between both institutions.

 CABEI to open office in Spain in order to strengthen its presence in Europe